-6. Agdal – Best Area close to Historic Agdal Gardens
+6. Agdal, Where to Stay in Marrakech close to Historic Agdal Gardens

 The greatest tourist draws for this district is the historical Agdal botanical gardens, which lie directly to the east.
 Founded in the 12th century, the gardens were designated as a UNESCO World Heritage Site in 1985.

 Comprised of lemon, fig, pomegranate, orange, apricot, and olive trees, the gardens span 400 hectares of land.
 Set around a lake known as the Tank of Health, and dotted with pavilions, the gardens are free for visitors to enter.
 If you want to escape the thrum of the city and take a walk in the trees, you may want to consider visiting these gardens.